Petunia (PETUNIA) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Petunia Historical Price

-According to the latest data gathered on Petunia live price page, the current price of Petunia is 0USD.
-The circulating supply of Petunia(PETUNIA) is 998.29M PETUNIA , giving it a market capitalization of $56.56K.
+According to the latest data gathered on Petunia live price page, the current price of Petunia is 0.00005842USD.
+The circulating supply of Petunia(PETUNIA) is 998.28M PETUNIA , giving it a market capitalization of $58.32K.

 The Petunia Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of PETUNIA based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.